lndecastro/AICofounder/EAIBS/Module2_Customer_Idea_Discovery.md

 customer?
 ```

----

 ## 2.2 Design Thinking with AI

 Design thinking is a **human-centered methodology** for solving problems.
 It complements
-customer development by adding structured creativity — moving from understanding a customer's
+customer development by adding structured creativity, moving from understanding a customer's
 world to generating and testing solutions that genuinely address it.
 The five stages of design
 thinking provide a rigorous framework for this process.